OGGM/oggm/docs/input-data.rst

 .. warning::

-    While the downloaded zip files are ~370mb in size, they are ~5.6Gb large after decompression!
+    While each downloaded zip file is ~200mb in size, they are ~2.9Gb large after decompression!

 The raw, coarse (0.5°) dataset is then downscaled to a higher resolution grid